Brandonmorsework/FinancialTracker/README.md

 - **Brandon Morse** - Application Development (Method, constructor, getters and setters creation)

 ## Thanks!

-Express gratitude towards those who provided help, guidance, or resources:

-- Thank you to [Mr. Raymond] for continuous support and guidance!
+- Thank you to Mr. Raymond for continuous support and guidance!
 - A special thanks to all teammates for their dedication and teamwork.